ThnksCJ/Catalyst-Paste/about.md

 # Catalyst Paste

 Welcome to our Catalyst Paste service.
-We may ask you to visit this site in order to paste logs, or may have been sent a link to catalyst-paste by one of our staff members.
 The main purpose of this tool is to share code snippets, configs, server logs, errors...
+Please do not overuse this tool or its api.

 ## Duration